astraut-solutions/easy-risk-register/README.md

 # Easy Risk Register

 A lightweight, privacy-focused risk management application for small and medium-sized businesses (SMBs).
-The application provides effective tools to manage operational, security, and compliance risks through an intuitive web interface that operates entirely in the browser.
+Easy Risk Register helps teams capture, prioritize, and report operational, cyber security, and compliance risks through an intuitive web interface that operates entirely in the browser.

 ## Table of Contents
 - [Overview](#overview)